msalibian/STAT406/Lecture21/README.md

 <!-- ``` -->
 #### Nations example

 This is a smaller Political Science dataset.
 Twelve countries were assessed on their perceived "likeness" by Political Science students.
-Note that in this example there are no measurable features, we only have access to the parwise dissimilarities.
-Below we show the results of using hierarchical clustering with complete and average linkage merging criteria, which will produce identical clusters.
+Note that (as in the Languages example above) in this example we do not have raw observations (features), we only have access to the already determined parwise dissimilarities.
+Below we show the results of using hierarchical clustering with complete and average linkage merging criteria, which produce identical clusters.
+You are encouraged to investigate what can be found with other merging criteria.

 ``` r
 # read the pairwise dissimilarities